-Formed in 2008, this agency began by developing games for Facebook and soon grew into a full-service digital marketing agency providing SEO, PPC, social media and content marketing to a global client list.
-While this was happening, Paddy was making a name for himself in the SEO industry, he spent 2014 as the VP of London for Distilled, became a MOZ Associate and ‘wrote the book on link building!’
+Ever wondered which digital marketing tools agency founders love the most?
+Here’s your chance!
+Formed in 2008, Aira began by developing games for Facebook and soon grew into a full-service digital marketing agency providing SEO, PPC, social media and content marketing to a global client list.
+While this was happening, Paddy Moogan was making a name for himself in the SEO industry.
+He spent 2014 as the VP of London for Distilled, became a MOZ Associate and ‘wrote the book on link building!’

 Over to you Paddy…

 A relatively new tool and one that we literally use every day at Aira.
 It monitors our client websites for a range of common SEO issues such as robots.txt changes, meta tag changes, SSL expiries etc. All of these things are easy to miss but can have a big impact on traffic if they go wrong.
 Having Little Warden there monitoring things automatically and alerting us to problems gives us a great peace of mind.

 There are lots of rank trackers out there, I’ve played with most of them.
 Accuranker is the one that I’ve stuck with the longest because of its accuracy and speed.
 It often pulls back rankings and keyword search volumes within a few minutes which is great for grabbing quick snapshots of data.